top of page

 Training Dogs I - 150

 This course is the first in a two-course sequence that introduces the student to training dogs.
-It begins with a discussion of suitable and unsuitable equipment choices before covering the training of a dogs to exhibit the following behaviors on cue: name, sit, down, stand, and wait in great detail from the initial acquisition stage, through the fluency stage, to the maintenance stage.
+It begins with a discussion of suitable and unsuitable equipment choices before covering the training of dogs to exhibit the following behaviors on cue: name, sit, down, stand, and wait in great detail from the initial acquisition stage through the fluency stage to the maintenance stage.
 The steps and procedures described for training the above behaviors may then be applied to training other behaviors.
+There is a video submission requirements in this course.

 • Equipment